datarobot/datarobot-user-models/README.md

 The `drum new model` command can help you generate a model template.
 Check [here](https://github.com/datarobot/datarobot-user-models/tree/master/custom_model_runner#model-template-generation) for more information.

 ### Built-In Model Support
-The **drum** tool has built-in support for the following libraries.
-If your model is based on one of these libraries, **drum** expects your model artifact to have a matching file extension.
+The DRUM tool has built-in support for the following libraries.
+If your model is based on one of these libraries, DRUM expects your model artifact to have a matching file extension.

 ### Python libraries
 | Library | File Extension | Example |